Navigation

 Others like @jrhinehardt blame the fire on Wingstop or the abrupt closure of 16 underperforming Hooters locations in Texas.
 Keith Meline wrote under the video, "This how Hooters corporate closing the “underperforming” locations??".

 A fire doesn't mean the end of the road for our Hooters, though.
-After a fire closed the Corpus Christi location in November of 2021, they reopened "bigger and better" just last month on Monday, June 10th.
+After a fire closed the Corpus Christi location in November 2021, the location reopened "bigger and better" on June 10.

-In regards to what happens to our neighborhood breastaurant moving forward, Hooters said they're still assessing the damaging and gave us this statement:
+As for the future of our neighborhood breastaurant, Hooters is still assessing the damage and gave us this statement:

 "Our popular Hooters Dallas restaurant at 2201 North Lamar Street, which has been open since 1989, sustained fire damage today.
 We thank the first responders who quickly extinguished the fire including a firefighter injured on the scene, who is reported to be recovering.
 Thankfully all guests and employees are safe.
 We are still assessing the structure and situation before announcing a re-opening date.
 We look forward to re-opening our doors and welcoming back our downtown Dallas guests soon."